sophongo/sophdoc/docs/en/end-user/kpanda/helm/helm-app.md

-4. After modifying the corresponding arguments.
+4. After modifying the proper arguments.
 You can click the __Change__ button under the argument configuration to compare the files before and after the modification.
 After confirming that there is no error, click the __OK__ button at the bottom to complete the update of the Helm app.